 A typical dish might be between 3 and 6 meters in diameter garnering between 5KW and 20KW of thermal energy at temperatures of around 450°C and converting this by a stirling engine to produce a peak electrical output of between 1.5KW and 6KW.

 The tracking systems on some of the dishes we have evaluated have complex tracking systems that in our view are overkill.
 When surveying possible sites for solar dishes you do need to take account of how much direct sunlight the site will provide during the course of the year and what if anything might obscure the dishes' view of the sun.
 But during operation the dish only has to point at the sun.
 Nothing less.
 Nothing more.
 You don't really need a database of coordinates describing the exact trajectory of the sun at a given longitude and latitude.
 We recommend a simple arrangement comprising a short pole surrounded at the base by a ring of photocells.
 The dish is pointing at the sun if the pole casts no shadow (photocells are seeing equal levels of light).
 If the cells on one side are seeing more light than the other the dish need to swing towards the brighter side.
 Likewise the top and bottom.

 High Temperature Processes

 Many common industrial processes require copious amounts of heat which is often provided by burning fuel.
 Much of this heat could be provided by solar concentrators, particularly of the solar tower class.
-Numerous opportunities exist including processes that split water and procduce syngas.
+Numerous opportunities exist including processes that split water and produce syngas.
 This area is important because industrial chemical processes are a massive emitter of carbon dioxide - more significant than even the much derided car.
-The savings are very considerable because solar cocentration produces high tempperature much more efficiently than any solar device can produce electricity.
+The savings are very considerable because solar concentration produces high temperature much more efficiently than any solar device can produce electricity.